orbeon/orbeon-forms-doc/form-runner/feature/localization.md

 - Otherwise, if the default language specified with `oxf.fr.default-language.*.*` is one of the available languages, then it is selected.
 - Otherwise English is selected.

-The Form Runner user interface can match the language of the form, or be separate.
-For example, if your form definition is in Mandarin Chinese, but Form Runner doesn't support that language for it's UI yet, the Form Runner UI will be in English.
+This means that the Form Runner user interface can be the same as the language of the form, or be different.
+For example, if your form definition is in Mandarin Chinese, but Form Runner doesn't support that language for its UI yet, the Form Runner UI will be in English.

 #### Home page